Seek Returns logo

 Min

-VIPS’s Return on Equity of 18.88% is on par with the norm for the Specialty Retail industry, indicating its profitability relative to shareholder equity is typical for the sector.
+VIPS’s Return on Equity of 18.88% is on par with the norm for the Broadline Retail industry, indicating its profitability relative to shareholder equity is typical for the sector.

-AZO vs. VIPS: A comparison of their ROE against the Specialty Retail industry benchmark.
+AZO vs. VIPS: A comparison of their Return on Equity (TTM) against their respective Specialty Retail and Broadline Retail industry benchmarks.

 AZO